jgauffin/Griffin.Data/docs/Querying/Querying.md

 ```

 SQL statements can be just the WHERE clause, as in the example above, or a complete SQL statement.

-Paging and sorting can be taken care of by this library to apply them in a DB engine-specific way.

 ## Getting a single entity